openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_instances.rst

 #.
 Select the instance for which you want to change the state.

 #.
-In the :guilabel:`More` drop-down list in the :guilabel:`Actions` column,
+From the drop-down list in the :guilabel:`Actions` column,
    select the state.

-   Depending on the current state of the instance, you can choose to pause, un-pause, suspend, resume, soft or hard reboot, or terminate an instance (items in red are dangerous).
+   Depending on the current state of the instance, you can choose to pause, un-pause, suspend, resume, soft or hard reboot, or terminate an instance (actions in red color are dangerous).

 .. figure:: figures/change_instance_state.png

-   **Figure Dashboard—Instance Actions**
+   **Figure Dashboard — Instance Actions**

 Track usage
 ~~~~~~~~~~~

-Use the Overview category to track usage of instances for each project.
+Use the :guilabel:`Overview` category to track usage of instances
+for each project.

 You can track costs per month by showing meters like number of VCPUs,
 disks, RAM, and uptime of all your instances.

 #.
-Log in to the Dashboard and choose the admin project from the CURRENT
+Log in to the Dashboard and choose the admin project from the
-   PROJECT drop-down list.
+   drop-down list at the top of the page.

 #.
 On the :guilabel:`Admin` tab, click the :guilabel:`Instances` category.